voidarclabs/py.shadow/README.md

 When 2 is entered, it will come up with a different prompt from home.
 This function will only search for urls.
 When a url is entered, it will open your primary browser and redirect to that url.
-There are no special commands or flags for this function
+There are no special commands or flags for this function.
+You do not need to input `https://`

 ### Terminal

 The terminal will work the same as a normal linux terminal, with limited functionality.
 The cd and sudo commands will not work, and exit will go back to the homepage.
 Clear works in the same way, except for the top of the 'app'.

+### Email Client

+The email client is a simple email client using smtplib and some dubious code.
+To use, type `sendmail` or `send` into the terminal and follow the prompts.

 ### Misc